DarthReca/crisis-dqn/README.md

 - **('dateString', String)**

-Each files with annotations contained in `data_folder` should have the following schema:
+Each file with annotations contained in `data_folder` should have the following schema:

 - **('text', String),** the passage